 - Identification of a genetic condition before birth raises issues of whether the parents wish to terminate the pregnancy.
 Some commentators have argued that the ability to only select 'perfect' babies is a form of eugenics.

 - Like other medical information, results from genetic testing are considered confidential.
 Under normal practice, the doctor patient relationship protects against disclosure of genetic information.

 - However, there is less clarity in cases where relatives wish to know the results of a family member's genetic test, as it may have direct relevance for them (see below).

 - Another particular dilemma is the case of a pregnant woman wanting to know the result of a test taken by the baby's father.

-- In the UK, the Human Genetics Committee, GMC and the Department of Health endorse disclosure only when the benefits substantially outweigh the patient's claims to confidentiality.
+- In the UK, the Human Genetics Committee, General Medical Council and the Department of Health endorse disclosure only when the benefits substantially outweigh the patient's claims to confidentiality.